RRoggia/rroggia.github.io/reading-content/algorithm.md

 > **Single-source paths**.
 Given a graph and a source vertex s, support queries of the form Is there a path from s to a given target vertex v?
 If so, find such a path.

+> **Single-source shortest paths.** Given a graph and a source vertex s, support queries of the form Is there a path from s to a given target vertex v?
+If so, find a shortest such path (one with a minimal number of edges).

+> DFS is analogous to one person exploring a maze.
+BFS is analogous to a group of searchers exploring by fanning out in all directions, each unrolling his or her own ball of string.
+When more than one passage needs to be explored, we imagine that the searchers split up to expore all of them;

+> We put the source vertex on the data structure, then perform the following steps until the data structure is empty:
+>
+> - Take the next vertex v from the data structure and mark it.
+> - Put onto the data structure all unmarked vertices that are adjacent to v.
+>
+> The algorithms differ only in the rule used to take the next vertex from the data structure (least recently added for BFS, most recently added for DFS).

+> **Cycle detection.** Support this query: Is a given graph acylic ?

+> **Two-colorability.** Support this query: Can the vertices of a given graph be assigned one of two colors in such a way that no edge connects vertices of the same color ? which is equivalent to this question: Is the graph bipartite ?

+> **Symbol graphs**.
+Typical applications involve processing graphs defined in files or on web pages, using strings, not integer indices, to define and refer to vertices.